A Say Sorry exclusive sit-down conversation | 14 May 2026

 Setting parameters for the conversation with Claude AI

 Parameters were set for the discussion with Claude AI, including the use of Sonnet 4.6 on a clean input account.
-This means the account set up to engage with Claude AI had never been previously used for any research or discussions about the Watchtower Society or Jehovah’s Witnesses.
+This means that the account set up to engage with Claude AI, had never been previously used for any research or discussions about the Watchtower Society or Jehovah’s Witnesses.

 No research restrictions were placed on Claude AI.

-When any case examples or material were provided to Claude AI to consider, this was conveyed in a neutral structure with no leading questions.
-This will be evidenced by progression of the discussion and then the going back over key points for further consideration.
+When any case examples, or material were provided to Claude AI to consider, this was conveyed in a neutral structure with no leading questions.
+This approach will be evidenced by progression of both the article discussions and then the going back over key points for further consideration.

 Claude AI was tasked with a balanced mixture of probabilistic, data-driven heuristics to identify subtle patterns.
-This was not an all-encompassing directive but rather specific, i.e. Watchtower Society published material, deemed critical or relevant by Say Sorry in the context, was introduced but not expanded on.
+This was not an all-encompassing directive but rather specific, i.e. Watchtower Society published material, deemed critical or relevant by Say Sorry in the context, could be introduced but not explained or expanded on.

-Claude AI was permitted to explore theology but limited to its relevance to the Watchtower Society contract, with the exception of the Norway case conversation conducted at the end.
+Claude AI was permitted to explore theology but limited to its relevance to the Watchtower Society contract, with the exception of the Norway case as introduced at the very end of the conversation.

-Astute reasoning and observations results from Claude AI have been retained for publishing within the series articles.
+Astute reasoning and observation results from Claude AI have been retained for publishing within the series articles.
 These are very interesting to read and consider.

 Diligent background preparation was undertaken in preparing the material and in analysing the contents of the legal contract from the viewpoint of the end user.
 This included a focus on nuances and full contract sentences that seemed out of place within each contract clause.